Code of Conduct

 Violations shall consist of, but are not limited to:

-- Theft of University property or University-affiliated property or personal property including unauthorized use of another student's ID, meal plan or credit/debit card.
+- Theft of University property or University-affiliated property or personal property including unauthorized use of credit/debit cards.

-- Damage to University property or University-affiliated property or personal property.
+- Damage, loss, or failure to return University property or University-affiliated property or personal property.

 - Unauthorized possession or disposition of University, University-affiliated, or personal property of others.